AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 >[!NOTE]
 >
-> Tracked changes feature shows all updates that have been tracked using the Enable/Disable Track Changes feature of the [main toolbar](#main-toolbar).
+> Tracked changes feature shows all updates that have been tracked using the Enable/Disable Track Changes feature of the [Tab bar](#main-toolbar).

+### Schematron

+"Schematron" refers to a rule-based validation language used to define tests for an XML file.
+The Editor supports Schematron files.
+You can import the Schematron files and also edit them in the Editor.
+Using a Schematron file you can define certain rules and then validate them for a DITA topic or a map.

+Learn how to work with Schematron files in Experience Manager Guides, refer to [Support for Schematron files](./support-schematron-file.md).

 **Parent topic:**[Work with the Editor](web-editor.md)